On the Equivalence between Neyman Orthogonality and Pathwise Differentiability: Discussion

 \section{Discussion}

-In this paper, we have established a precise equivalence between Neyman orthogonality and pathwise differentiability in nonparametric models, building on the foundational semiparametric theory of \citet{bickel_efficient_1998, van_der_laan_unified_2003, tsiatis_semiparametric_2006}, and connecting it to the modern debiased machine learning framework of \citet{chernozhukov_doubledebiased_2018}.
+In this paper, we have established a precise equivalence between Neyman orthogonality and pathwise differentiability in nonparametric models, building on the foundational semiparametric theory of \citet{bickel_efficient_1998, van_der_laan_unified_2003, tsiatis_semiparametric_2006}, and connecting it to the modern double/debiased machine learning framework of \citet{chernozhukov_doubledebiased_2018}.
 Our forward theorem shows that under mild conditions, Neyman orthogonality implies pathwise differentiability, and our converse shows that the reverse implication also holds, but requires the additional geometric condition of local product structure.

-Several directions remain open.
-Foremost, the regularity conditions we impose, notably the existence of coordinate submodels witnessing local product structure, can be nontrivial to verify in complex semiparametric problems, such as those involving constrained nuisance spaces or functionals defined through implicit equations.
-That said, the conditions we require are mild, amounting to smoothness of the estimating function and the ability to perturb the target and nuisance parameters independently, and we expect the equivalence to hold broadly in the semiparametric settings most commonly encountered in practice.
+Several directions remain open for further investigation.
+Most importantly, the regularity conditions we impose, notably the existence of coordinate submodels witnessing local product structure, can be nontrivial to verify in complex semiparametric problems, such as those involving constrained nuisance spaces or functionals defined through implicit equations.
+This being said, the conditions we require are mild, amounting to smoothness of the estimating function and the ability to perturb the target and nuisance parameters independently, and we expect the equivalence to hold broadly in the semiparametric settings most commonly encountered in practice.
 Relaxing these conditions, extending the equivalence to settings with non-smooth functionals, and developing systematic tools for constructing coordinate submodels in applied problems would be natural next steps.